Hexagon/blog/src/posts/2023-09-11_deno_vs_bun_vs_node.md

 ## Credits

-A big thank you to discord users Birk Skyum, lino-levan, Beast, cknight, Mark G and others for invaluable research and discussions contributing to this article.
+A big thank you to Discord users Birk Skyum, lino-levan, Beast, cknight, Mark G and others for invaluable research and discussions contributing to this article.

 Over and out.